-J. Discuss precautions and side effects D10 D10 A. Liet the indication for use A. List the indication for use B. Demonstrate or voice infection precautions.
-C. Indicate dose and administration Adults and Peds D. Check the medication for expiration date and for cloudiness or discoloration.
-E. Discuss precautions and side effects (administer in continuously running IV)
+SOLUMEDROL A. List indications for use B. Demonstrate or voice infection precautions C. Indicate dose and routes of administration for Adults and Peds D. Check the medication for expiration date and for cloudiness or discoloration E. Discuss precautions and side effects